theblobinc/Sandwich/README.md

-Sandwich Plugin
+World Sandwich Plugin
 ===============

 Introduction
 ------------

-The **Sandwich** plugin allows Minecraft server administrators to link multiple worlds vertically.
+The **World Sandwich** plugin allows Minecraft server administrators to link multiple worlds vertically.
 Players can seamlessly transition between worlds by moving beyond the vertical boundaries of a world.
 This creates a layered world experience, stacking different dimensions or environments on top of or below each other.

 Originally based off the MIT Licensed MC 1.13 plugin:
 [Downloads](https://github.com/jonthesquirrel/Sandwich/releases)